ErinSolstice/robotics-lab-project/README.md

 For the tags.yaml file, add all the tag ids you want to detect and their sizes to the the standalone_tags portion.

 For our testing we used tag family: 36h11, tag id: 0, and size: 0.08m.\
-If you want to use the same settings you can simply replace the setting.yaml and tags.yaml files with the files of the same name located in this repository.
+If you want to use the same settings you can simply replace the setting.yaml and tags.yaml files with the files of the same name located in the apriltag_ros_config folder of this repository.
 However, you can select any other tag family or tag ids and the follower code will still function.